nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_migrate/files_migrate.md

         You should see the status to be succeeded this time.
         ![](images/5.png)

 11. Go back to the file explore of **WinTools VM**, right click the folder **confidential** and go to **Properties > Security**, you can see **user01** has **read** access to this folder.
-That means the permission is successfully migrated to the target share.
+This means the permission has successfully migrated to the target share.
         ![](images/6.png)

 12. Now let's try to rename and delete some files and do a delta sync of the migration.
 Go to **WinTools VM > M: drive** in **file explorer**.
 Now do the following :
     - Delete the file **HPE GL Webinar - 20210729.pdf**
     - Rename folder **confidential** to **"Open To Public"**

-13. SSH to FSVM again, run the following command to start migration again and check the status afterwards.
+13. SSH to FSVM again, run the following command to start migration again and check for status.
      ```bash
         migration.plan_migrate name=[planname used in step 5] allow_unknown_sids=true